clemensv/cloudevents-registry-azfn-cosmosdb/README.md

 * [Azure.CloudEvents.Discovery.SystemTopicLoader](src/Azure.CloudEvents.Discovery.SystemTopicLoader):
   This project hosts a utility class that can extract Azure Event Grid system topic metadata from the Azure Resource Manager API.

+The repo is set up with an automated deployment flow to a set of Azure resources.

+The endpoint is https://cediscoveryinterop.azurewebsites.net/registry and requires an access key.

+The access key is only available for participants in the CNCF CloudEvents project.